-Owning my agency has been an eye-opener into how business is done… and it’s not pretty.
-I don’t want this post to be an agency bashing post since I empathize with many agencies and the difficult decisions they have to make.
-When I first started, I was idealistic that I didn’t want to be that agency – one of those agencies that nickeled and dimed clients, pushed to upsell them every day, baited and switched, or charged more on a retainer when they screwed up.
+Starting my agency was an eye-opener into how business is done… and it’s often not very pretty.
+I don’t want this post to be an agency-bashing post since I empathize with many agencies and the difficult decisions they have to make.
+When I started, I was idealistic that I didn’t want to be that agency – one of those agencies that nickeled and dimed clients, pushed to upsell them every day, baited and switched, or charged more on a retainer when they screwed up.

 That said, we still hate getting emails like this:

 Depending upon the contract with the agency, the agency may also be in the right.
-Perhaps the agency put a ton of effort into the web presence and are working on a contract where the client is paying on an installment plan.
+Perhaps the agency put much effort into the web presence and is working on an arrangement where the client pays on an installment plan.
 The site may take a while to rank well (although I’m surprised an SEO consultant would take on competing clients).
 It may not be a hostage situation at all.

-If you think that the agency is wrong no matter what, you may want to check your contracts.
-As an example, if we outsource animation to an agency, we’re probably only going to get the output video back.
+If you think that the agency is wrong, no matter what, you may want to check your master services agreement (MSA), statements of work (SOW), and any other contracts.
+For example, if we outsource animation to an agency, we will probably only get the output video back.
 Most agencies don’t provide the raw After Effects files unless that’s part of the agreement.
-If you want to get an edit to the animation, you’re probably going to have to go back to the source agency and get another contract in place.
+If you want to get an edit to the animation, you’ll probably have to go back to the source agency and get another contract in place.

 How to Avoid Agency Hostage Situations